 By Kevin Francis

 This month we welcomed 30 prospective students to our annual Admitted Student Day.
 One highlight was a panel featuring recent alumni—Dennis Buckingham, Rhianna Hruska, and Teal Waterstrat—who talked about how their MES education and community supported their careers in unforeseen ways.
-Each speaker discussed the value of problem-solving through an interdisciplinary lens, collaborating with diverse organizations, and developing strong bonds with their MES cohort.
-For our newsletter this spring, MES Assistant Director Andrea Martin interviewed two alumni—Rachel Jamison and Tyrus Smith—about their MES experience and subsequent careers.
+Each speaker discussed the value of problem solving through an interdisciplinary lens, collaborating with diverse organizations, and developing strong bonds within their MES cohort.
+For our newsletter this spring, MES Assistant Director, Andrea Martin, interviewed two alumni—Rachel Jamison and Tyrus Smith—about their MES experience and subsequent careers.

 Our accomplished and engaged alumni are a key strength of the MES program.
 They recommend prospective students, provide internships, and advise current students and recent alumni.
-We are able to put students in touch with a variety of alumni who have offered their services as mentors in many different kinds of environmental work.
-We also suspect that there many other alumni who would be interested in this role if we only had updated career and contact information.
-If you would like to make sure that you are on the list to be a future mentor, please contact Andrea Martin at martina@evergreen.edu.
+We are able to connect students with a variety of alumni who have offered their services as mentors in a range of environmental fields.
+We also suspect there are numerous alumni interested in fulfilling such mentorship roles to continue supporting student success and help others achieve their career goals.
+If you would like to make sure you are on the list to be a future mentor, please contact Andrea Martin at martina@evergreen.edu.

 We are excited about two new faculty that will be joining the MES core faculty next year.
 Tyrus Smith will help our students understand the many dimensions of creating and implementing environmental policy, with special focus on how such processes can address or reinforce existing inequities.
 E. J. Zita brings expertise in solar astronomy, climate change, and energy to help students understand the physical science behind environmental issues.
 Zita also serves as an Olympia Port Commissioner and thus brings valuable first-hand insight into environmental management and politics.